 Over 70 per cent believe there was a housing crisis in the country.
-One-third of the private renters worry that they will have to leave the area due to unaffordable costs and 61% think they may never be able to buy a home.
+One-third of the private renters worry that they will have to leave the area due to unaffordable costs, and 61% think they may never be able to buy a home.

-Rents continue to grow
+Rents Continue to Grow

-Buy-to-let mortgages with low rates, easy evictions, generous tax breaks, uncapped rents and the inability of the young workers to buy homes due to the huge difference between the wages and home price, has created opportunities for the homeowners.
+Buy-to-let mortgages with low rates, easy evictions, generous tax breaks, uncapped rents and the inability of the young workers to buy homes due to the huge difference between the wages and the home price have created opportunities for the homeowners.

-To find out more about new opportunities in the UK real estate markets, click Hamilton International Estates (www.hamiltoninternationalestates.com).
+For new opportunities in the UK real estate markets, click Hamilton International Estates (www.hamiltoninternationalestates.com).